bax082024/C-Oppgaver-loops-conditionals-klasser-og-objekter-og-MVC/README.md

 ## Introduction
-- I made this "api" because Jørgen made me do it hehe. its basicly a Beer list that displays whatever beers you want, but ofcourse i added my favorites. you can add or remove however you like from the list.
+- I made this as an assignment, because Jørgen made me do it hehe. its basicly a Beer list that displays whatever beers you want, but ofcourse i added my favorites. you can add or remove however you like from the list.